Modlab-Frack/Frack/README.md

 Frack The Game

 To begin developing:
-1. If not already installed, download the Free version of Unity at: https://store.unity.com/download?ref=personal
+1. If not already installed, download the Free versio of Unity at: https://store.unity.com/download?ref=personal
 2. If git is not installed on your computer, install git.
 3. To get the workspace into your local system: